 The CervicalCheck Tribunal Act 2019 provides that Restoration of Trust Meetings will be arranged for the purposes of:

-- Providing information to the appropriate person in respect of their experience in relation to CervicalCheck.
+- providing information to the appropriate persons in respect of their experience of CervicalCheck.

 Eligibility to make a request for a Meeting is on the same basis as eligibility for making a claim for compensation to the Tribunal.

 The Act provides that requests for Restoration of Trust Meetings should be made to the Facilitator of the Meetings and should specify the persons sought to participate in the Meeting.

 The Facilitator has been nominated by the Minister and establishing a panel of Moderators is in process.

 Further information on how the processes and procedures for the Restoration of Trust Meetings, including how to make a request for a meeting, will be provided in due course.